 PoS (Point-of-Service) Hacking: System & Terminal Cheats

-With electronic payments now outnumbering cash transactions, the Point-of-sale (PoS) system hack is becoming a more common.
+With electronic payments now outnumbering cash transactions, the Point-of-sale (PoS) system hack is becoming more common.
 In recent years, there have been several high-profile cases including the notorious $10 million Subway PoS breach, where at least 150 franchises were targeted, as well as the breach of Barnes & Noble, where credit card readers in 63 stores were compromised.
 Almost all modern businesses now make use of electronic PoS systems, and with the hacking of these devices on the increase, it is more important than ever to take appropriate steps to secure your customers’ data.

 Physical PoS Hacking

 In a recent high-profile Canadian case, a criminal carding ring stole PoS machines from several businesses and gained access to the credit card data via Bluetooth.
 Given that the PoS hacking process only took roughly an hour to complete, it was easy for the hackers to remove a device and return it before businesses reopened the next day.
 This particular case is believed to have been facilitated by bribing employees to allow access to the devices after business hours.
 The scheme resulted in the theft of over $7 million from unsuspecting consumers.

 If the thieves are sophisticated enough, there is no need to physically remove the PoS terminals; malware can be installed during what appears to be a normal consumer transaction.
 At the July 2012 Black Hat security conference, a researcher demonstrated how some terminals using a Linux-based operating system had a loophole that did not require firmware updates to be properly authenticated.
 This allowed the researchers to use an adjusted credit card to install malware onto one terminal during a normal transaction.
 The malware prompted the terminal to contact a rogue server and download the card skimming software.
 The demonstration highlighted exactly how to cheat the system, showing just how vulnerable retailers can be - even the most stringent of physical security measures preventing devices from being tampered with may not be enough to prevent a PoS hack.

 Remote PoS Hacking